 If during the year you have paid advance tax more than your income tax liability then you can get refund for the extra amount paid.
 While filling your IT return you need to claim such refund.

-After making payment of your advance tax you need to keep the proof of such payment safely as at the year end if required you need to prove that you already made the payment.
+After making payment of your tax in advance, you need to keep the proof of such payment safely as at the year end if required you need to prove that you already made the payment.